 Courts and formal lawsuits are not the only option for people and businesses involved in contract disputes.
 The parties can agree to have a mediator review a contract dispute, or may agree to binding arbitration of a contract dispute.

 Business owners enter into contracts quite often, sometimes verbally.
 But if you have a particularly high-stakes contract or need help drafting a contract that will be used more than once, it may be a good idea to consult with a small business attorney before signing on the dotted line.
-Get started today with a free review of your particular matter.
+Get started today by contacting a small business attorney with contract law experience.